 As a teacher and writing coach, I facilitate my students’ and clients’ learning process in tandem with my own through conversations that challenge our respective interpretive and experiential horizons.
 Young people push me to ask questions that are unique to their way of looking at the world and to look for answers in places that are part of their cultural and educational landscape rather than the one native to me.
 Older clients bring the wisdom and wideness of experience to bear, conjuring futureworlds from bifocal lenses.
 Throughout all of my work, I advocate for the importance of multiple perspectives and heterogeneous knowledge platforms and communities by encouraging individuals to reflect upon and express their unique stories and attune with sensitivity and patience to those of others.

-Experiential and mistake-based learning have been my most powerful teachers, intellectually and ethically.
+Experience and error have been my most powerful teachers, intellectually and ethically.
 We learn from doing, and invariably we both succeed and fail in the process.
-We refine as we go, make adjustments when our methods or our mediums have outworn their usefulness, and we reflect on our experiences as they have transformed us and the ways in which we view the world.
-The practice of reflection, one which is both intuitive and learned, is catalyzed and sharpened when we are confronted with newness, with what is foreign to us, and when we face our own prejudices, errors, and inconsistencies.
+We refine as we go – making adjustments when our methods or our mediums have outworn their usefulness – and we reflect on our experiences as they transform the ways we view ourselves and the world around us.
+This practice of reflection, both intuitive and learned, is catalyzed and sharpened when we are confronted with newness, with what is foreign to us, and when we face our own prejudices, errors, and inconsistencies.
 I have learned the most when I have been shown how much I still have to learn.